 There’s just one small hiccup: Adriana is a mom of two teenagers.
-And the last time Adriana was in the job market…let’s just say…Java Applets were expected to be the way client-side apps would be developed.
+And the last time Adriana was in the job market…let’s just say…Java Applets were the way most client-side apps were developed.

 Like many new moms, she decided to take some time off to spend time with her baby.
 As time flew by, the quickly evolving and web-dominated world of software felt all but completely foreign.

 Fast forward to present day, Adriana rolled up her sleeves, sought out education resources, brushed up her skills, and came out as the top candidate as an engineer on the data science team at Randstad Sourceright.